Marcin Morzycki

 - Taehoon Kim.
 2012.
 Went on to MSU linguistics MA program.

 - Karl DeVries.
 2010.
-Currently in the linguistics Ph.D. program at the University of California Santa Cruz.
+Went on to the linguistics Ph.D. program at the University of California Santa Cruz.

 - Alex Clarke.
 2009.
 Went on to MSU linguistics MA program.